 - a quick vegan meal that takes less than 20 minutes

-Making Fajita vegetables
+Making Fajita Vegetables

-Seasoning plays an important role in bringing the best flavor out from the veggies.
+Seasoning plays an important role in bringing the best flavor out of the veggies.
 You can take fajita seasoning mix or sauce for this recipe.
 Otherwise, make your own spice mix and fajita sauce.

-In a small bowl add the ground spices including salt and 3 – 4 tbsp water and 2 tbsp olive oil.
+In a small bowl add the ground spices including salt and 3 - 4 tbsp water and 2 tbsp olive oil.
 Stir well to mix the spices.
-You can skip adding olive oil if you are making the veggies in a pan or skillet on stovetop since we will add oil first on the heated pan.
+You can skip adding olive oil if you are making the veggies in a pan or skillet on the stovetop since we will add oil first on the heated pan.